yesodweb/yesodweb.com-content/blog/2014/11/cabal-sandbox-stackage.md

     cabal freeze

-Note that this will overwrite any existing cabal.config, that gets us into upgrade issues
+Note that this will overwrite any existing cabal.config, that gets us into upgrade issues that will be discussed.

+It is also worth noting that There is still a rare situation in which [freezing won't work properly because packages can be edited on Hackage](http://www.reddit.com/r/haskell/comments/2ma5gw/package_versioning_hackage_or_cabal_issue/).

 ## Installation workflow